-Study Accrual Status Type of PRC Accrual Monitoring Review PRC Actions All Prospective Interventional Studies Involving Rare Cancers 1 Annually Approved for continuation if scientific aims remain relevant.
+Study Accrual Status Type of PRC Accrual Monitoring Review PRC Actions All Prospective Interventional Studies Involving Rare Cancers Annually Approved for continuation if scientific aims remain relevant.
 Justification of continuation of studies with ≤1 accrual per year is required.
 All Pediatric Prospective Interventional studies Annually Approved for continuation if scientific aims remain relevant.
 Justification of continuation of studies with ≤1 accrual is required.
 Pediatric studies with zero accrual or less than 50% will be exempt for maximum of 3 years.
 At the 2 year mark, a justification for continuance will be requested.
 At the 3 year mark the study will receive final warning for closure.
-Interventional Studies opened < six months Exempt N/A Interventional Studies opened > six months All Studies with the following accrual status are subject PRC Accrual Review.
-See categories below for expected PRC actions Percent Accrued to Date > 50% Semiannually Approved for continuation
+Interventional Studies opened < six months Exempt N/A Interventional Studies opened > six months PRC Accrual Revie e following accrual status are subject to w. ow for expected PRC actions Percent Accrued to Date > 50% Semiannually Approved for continuation